subhartheed/RedHat-Test.io/docs/index.md

   ![Files Page](https://raw.githubusercontent.com/subhartheed/RedHat-Test.io/main/docs/filespage.png)

  You can add, remove, or share files on the **Files** page, based on the access privileges set by you (if you are administering the server) or by your server administrator.
-  For more information, refer [The Web Interface](https://doc.owncloud.com/server/10.6/user_manual/webinterface.html)
+ For more information, refer [The Web Interface](https://doc.owncloud.com/server/10.6/user_manual/webinterface.html) and [Desktop Client](https://doc.owncloud.com/desktop/2.6/installing.html).

 ## Enable Users to connect to the ownCloud Server